-You must not use a calculator.
+You must not use a calculator or tracing paper.

-Write your name, school name and DfE number on the front of your mathematics test Paper 1: arithmetic.
+Write your name, school name and DfE number on the front of your mathematics test Paper 2.
 (If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.)